shimaore/tough-rate/middleware/cdr.coffee.md

 Compatibility layer for CCNQ3 -- remove once the LCR generates its own CDRs.

+* hdr:X-CCNQ3-Attrs JSON-encoded attributes, set in LCR so that they show up in CDRs as doc.CDR.variables.ccnq_attrs.

       attrs = {}
       for own k,v of @res.attrs when v? attrs[k] = v